KandV008/Kango-Backend/README.md

 # Kango, a personal kanban

 <p align="center">
-<strong>This project is only an idea...</strong>
+<strong>This project is in development...</strong>
 </p>

 Kango is a desktop application where you can use a Kanban board in a very simple way.
 Oriented for personal use, you can manage your hobbies or projects as well as your daily life.

-It also allows you to group files to have them in easy access and to be able to count the time spent on what you want.
+It stands out for the possibility of configuring the database associated to your needs, although by default it will use Firebase.

 ## :clapper: Preview